maazahmed23456/BIST-for-Carry-Select-Adder/README.md

   <img width="800" height="500" src="/BIST SCHEMATICS AND WAVEFORMS/WITH FAULT SCHEMATIC.png">
 </p>

+In this module SA0 fault is modelled at a input in the schematic

 ## Simulation of BIST with fault

  <p align="center">
   <img width="800" height="500" src="/BIST SCHEMATICS AND WAVEFORMS/WITH FAULT SIMULATION.png">
 </p>

+- We can observe that after inserting a SA0 at a input , the obtained signature value **27** doesnt match with the golder signature **13**
+- This shows the presence of fault in the CSA which needs to be corrected.

 ***************